ns1-terraform/terraform-provider-ns1/website/docs/r/notifylist.html.markdown

 Notify List Notifiers (`notifications`) support the following:

 * `type` - (Required) The type of notifier.
 Available notifiers are indicated in /notifytypes endpoint.
+Note type `datafeed` is for NS1 Monitoring Data Sources to enable NS1 monitoring to pass metadata to your records and answers.
-* `config` - (Required) Configuration details for the given notifier type.
+* `config` - (Required) Configuration details for the given notifier type. `sourceid` is required in `config` for notifcations to NS1 Monitoring Data Sources.

 ## Attributes Reference